-Protecting Pets and Their Food: 4 Benefits of Reclosable Flexible Packaging
+Protecting Pets and Their Food: 4 Benefits of Reclosable, Flexible Packaging

 We do a lot for our pets.
-From daily walks to nutritional food, we give our fuzzy friends everything they need to live happy, healthy lives.
+From daily walks to nutritional food, we give our furry friends everything they need to live happy, healthy lives.
 In many ways, pet products are held to the same standards as the goods we buy for ourselves.

-1. It Protects Products in Manufacturing
+1. Proper Packaging Protects Pet Food in Manufacturing

 Quality pet food products can be ruined by bad packaging and manufacturing practices, and consumers know this.
 In fact, 75% of millennials said that fear of pet food contamination or product safety is a key consideration in the foods they buy.